badsyntax/jquery-spellchecker/README.md

 # jQuery Spellchecker

+The jQuery Spellchecker is a lightweight jQuery plugin that can be used to check the spelling of text within a form field or within a DOM tree.
-A jQuery Spellchecker plugin.
-This is a complete rewrite of the [initial spellchecker](http://code.google.com/p/jquery-spellchecker/) plugin I wrote, making it easier to integrate, easier to create new engines, and easier to use!
+This is a complete rewrite of the [initial spellchecker](http://code.google.com/p/jquery-spellchecker/) plugin I wrote.

+The current version of the plugin is v0.2.0 beta.

+## Features

+* Unicode support
-I use the excellent [findAndReplaceDOMText](https://github.com/padolsey/findAndReplaceDOMText) library for HTML parsing, enabling the plugin to do better find and replace actions, even with string matches that span across element nodes.
+* HTML parsing: I use the excellent [findAndReplaceDOMText](https://github.com/padolsey/findAndReplaceDOMText) library for HTML parsing, enabling the plugin to do better find and replace actions, even with string matches that span across element nodes.
 This makes it perfect to use in any WYSIWYG editor.

-**Please Note** - This is an alpha release while I continue to add new features and fix bugs.
-I don't suggest using this code in any production environment, yet.

 ## Download